sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 `dataPackages` allows you to view available data packages for you to purchase.

-For each package you will receive a name, formatted data size, megabytes, and a price.
+For each package, you will receive a name, formatted data size, megabytes, and a price.

 **Signature:**